Symplectomorphisms and spherical objects in the conifold smoothing: Introduction

 The mirror $Y$ to $X$ is obtained from the small resolution $\mathcal{O}(-1) \oplus \mathcal{O}(-1) \to \bP^1$ of the 3-fold ordinary double point $xy=(1+w)(1+t)\subset\bC^4$ by removing the pullback of the divisor $\{wt=0\}$.
 Our methods also resolve the long-standing open problem of classifying all the spherical objects in $D(Y)$ (i.e. classifying sphericals in the `three-dimensional affine $A_1$-case').
 One consequence of this classification is:

 \begin{theorem} The spherical objects in $D(Y)$ form a single orbit under a natural action of the pure braid group $\PBr_3$. \end{theorem}

 It may be worth highlighting that Theorem \ref{thm:main}, which is a purely symplectic statement, relies essentially on passing to the other side of mirror symmetry, to exploit a computation of a space of stability conditions accessible only via algebraic geometry; whilst Theorem \ref{thm:main2}, which is a purely algebro-geometric statement, relies essentially on passing back to the symplectic setting, to exploit constraints arising from Nielsen-Thurston theory and symplectic dynamics on surfaces.

-\begin{remark} Propositions \ref{prop:generalised_Khovanov_Seidel} and \ref{prop:growth} together imply that if $\phi \in D(Y)$ is a Torelli autoequivalence (i.e.~acting trivially on $K$-theory) which is not a power of a spherical twist, and $S, S’$ are any spherical objects in $D(Y)$, then the total rank of $\Ext^*(\phi^k(S),S’)$ grows exponentially in $k$ (moreover the exponential growth rate is an algebraic integer and is at least log(2)/12 \cite{Penner}, etc).
-This follows from the identification of the ranks of these morphism groups with geometric intersection numbers of curves on a surface, and classical results in surface dynamics.
-This connects to ideas around categorical entropy, cf.~\cite{DHKK}.
+Also, the dynamical analysis of Propositions \ref{prop:generalised_Khovanov_Seidel} and \ref{prop:growth} is closely related to ideas around categorical entropy.
+See Remark \ref{rmk:entropy} for a brief discussion.